NewViewNewBeginning/Project-03-Code-Institute/README.md

 ## Confirmed Details & Google Sheet

 Once the user has provide his details, they are simultaneously added to the Google Sheet.
+In future, all customer details can be spread to separate columns.

 ![Update Google Sheet](readme-assets/orders_details.png)